 Provided that the taxpayer filed the report by the filing due date when the income amount derived from the reported foreign properties is understated in his/her tax returns for income tax or inheritance tax, the penalty on such understatement is reduced by 5% (Article 6 para 1 of the Act).

 2. Addition of penalty on understated tax when the report had not been filed (a stick)

-Provided that the taxpayer did not file the report by the filing due date or filed the report by the due date but certain foreign properties were not stated in the report (including the case where statements of material information on the reported properties are insufficient), when income amount derived from such unreported foreign properties is understated in his/her tax returns for income tax or inheritance tax, penalty on such understatement is increased by 5% (Article 6 para 2 of the Act).
+Provided that the taxpayer did not file the report by the filing due date or filed the report by the due date but certain foreign properties were not stated in the report (including the case where statements of material information on the reported properties are insufficient) when income amount derived from such unreported foreign properties is understated in his/her tax returns for income tax or inheritance tax, penalty on such understatement is increased by 5% (Article 6 para 2 of the Act).

 In the case of filing a false statement in the report or belated filing of the report without any legitimate reason, it shall be punished by imprisonment with work for not more than 1 year or a fine of not more than 500,000 yen.
-However, belated filing can be exempt from such punishment at discretion of the court (Article 6 para 4 of the Act).
+However, belated filing can be exempt from such punishment at the discretion of the court (Article 6 para 4 of the Act).

 Information is gathered according to Common Reporting Standard (“CRS”) and automatically exchanged (Automatic Exchange of Information (AEoI)).

 With CRS, financial institutions in each country are required to identify the tax residence of the account holder and report it to the tax authorities of the country where each financial institution is located, then the tax authorities of each country collect the resident account information will automatically exchange information with the tax authority of the tax residence of the account holders.